valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 # USER node
 ```

-Many of these mistakes can be checked and validated with Anchore policies and in particular the Dockerfile gate I've discussed above.
+Many of these mistakes can be checked and validated with Anchore policies and in particular the Dockerfile gate I've discussed in the previous sections.

 ```
 FROM node:6.16.0-alpine